-General Education Transfer Levels
+General Education by Transfer Level

 Students in CAPS baccalaureate programs must complete all General Education courses listed on the chart below that are indicated by an "X" for their transfer level (p.
-31).
+20).
 Some requirements are fulfilled within the requirements of certain majors.
 See major requirements for details.